Is sustainability achievable when running a care home?

 Now, sustainability also forms part of the CQC Single Assessment Framework.
 The quality statement from the CQC states, “We understand any negative impact of our activities on the environment and we strive to make a positive contribution in reducing it and support people to do the same.”

-This means when care homes are reviewed by the CQC, their sustainability strategy will form part of the final assessment report.
+This means that when care homes are reviewed by the CQC, their sustainability strategy will form part of the final assessment report.
 Again, this may affect the overall service rating and whether potential residents and their families choose a care home or not.

 More than this, taking steps to improve sustainability can also make a business’s operations more efficient and cost-effective.
 So as well as minimising environmental impact, having a sustainability action plan can help an organisation make time savings and reduce costs.